CUHKLeggedRobotLab/starter-hugo-academic/content/people/liangcheng/index.md

 ---
-title: Hongbo Zhang PhD Student [2022-]
+title: Liangcheng Sui Research Assistant [2024-]
-subtitle: Reinforcement learning.
+subtitle: Navigation and planning in uncertainties.

 # Summary for listings and search engines
-summary: An interesting guy who has passion on robots, reinforcement learning and tomatoes.
+summary: A self-motivated robotics engineer with little genius but much curiosity and patience.
+My research interests focus on navigation and planning in uncertainties, which helps robots to recognize the world.
+My hobbies include traveling, skiing, museum and music, which helps me to recognize myself.
 # Link this post with a project
 projects: []

 # Date published
-date: '2022-08-13T00:00:00Z'
+date: '2024-12-13T00:00:00Z'

 # Date updated
-lastmod: '2022-09-06T05:00:00Z'
+lastmod: '2024-12-06T05:00:00Z'

 # Is this an unpublished draft?
 draft: false